-- 757. As alleged above, the BEN-HCLP First Debt supposedly incurred on September 1, 2017, was not a legitimate, third-party debt but rather amounted to a shell game as Heppner moved assets and purported liabilities around and refinanced purported related party "loans" that were a decade old and had little payment history.
-Indeed, on February 15, 2018, the day before the HCLP-Heppner House Transfer was made, Heppner wrote Martens: "For the first time in over a decade, a principal payment will be made on the note tomorrow.
+757. As alleged above, the BEN-HCLP First Debt supposedly incurred on September 1, 2017, was not a legitimate, third-party debt but rather amounted to a shell game as Heppner moved assets and purported liabilities around and refinanced purported related party "loans" that were a decade old and had little payment history.
+Indeed, on February 15, 2018, the day before the was made, Heppner wrote Martens: "For the first time in over a decade, a principal payment will be made on the note tomorrow.
 Just wanted to give you a heads up.
-It will be \$25 million note pay down of principal to \$116 million. . . .
-Do you need anything more?"
+It will be \$25 million note pay down of principal to \$116 million Do you need anything more?"
 Martens responded by "kidding" about additional payments, and to wish "Happy birthday" to Heppner.
-That purported loan was a sham from the start, and to the extent it was ever legally valid and enforceable, it was incurred with actual intent to hinder, delay, or defraud and is voidable for that reason too (as alleged herein). - 758.
-Moreover, Heppner caused BEN-via his control over BEN and its personnel, including Jeff Hinkle-to make the BCC-Heppner House Transfer and HCLP-Heppner House Transfer after (and because) he knew that GWG would be infusing cash into BEN's business and would soon be a creditor of BEN.
-In January 2018, GWG signed the original Master Exchange Agreement with BEN, pursuant to which GWG would extend debt to BEN under the CLA. - 759.
-By this time, Heppner intended to use GWG's cash to make transfers to HCLP under the guise of the purported loan agreement between HCLP and BCC.
-Indeed, on
+That purported loan was a sham from the start, and to the extent it was ever legally valid and enforceable, it was incurred with actual intent to hinder, delay, or defraud and is voidable for that reason too (as alleged herein).
+758. In January 2018, GWG signed the original Master Exchange Agreement with BEN, pursuant to which GWG would extend debt to BEN under the CLA.
+759.